vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

   **inbound** traffic, check the ingress-shaping_ section.

-.. cfgcmd:: set traffic-policy limiter <policy-name> class <class ID> match
+.. cfgcmd:: set qos policy limiter <policy-name> class <class ID> match
    <match-name> description <description>

    Use this command to configure an Ingress Policer, defining its name,